-• Use the relative pronouns that or who/whose/whom in restrictive (essential) clauses, which are never not set off by commas.

-example: The unpublished source that was originally consulted offered no additional insights.

-• Use relative pronouns which or who/whose/whom in nonrestrictive (nonessential) clauses, which are always set off by commas.

-example: The unpublished source, which had been consulted previously, offered one additional insight.

-• If the sentence's meaning is essentially the same without the clause, it typically qualifies as nonrestrictive.

-example referencing one of multiple unpublished sources (thus requiring a restrictive to identify it among the others): The unpublished source that was originally consulted offered no additional insights.

-example referencing a single unpublished source (thus nonrestrictive because it does not require additional identifiers): The unpublished source, which had been consulted previously, offered one additional insight.
+- Use the relative pronouns that or who/whose/whom in restrictive (essential) clauses not set off by commas. - example: The unpublished source that was originally consulted offered no additional insights. - Use relative pronouns which or who/whose/whom in nonrestrictive (nonessential) clauses, set off by commas. - example: The unpublished source, which had been consulted previously, offered one additional insight.